UnibaGEO/UGLC_point/README.md

 - <b> VERSION: </b> the contents of this field represent the latest updated version of the original dataset used (if specified)

-- <b> COUNTRY: </b> the content of this field represents the country where the event was located (where missing it was derived using its coordinates)
+- <b> COUNTRY: </b> the content of this field represents the country where the record was located (where missing it was derived using its coordinates)

 - <b> ACCURACY: </b> the content of this field represents the precision in meters of the relative deviation of the geo-referenced point from